Select therapeutic use:

 Maintenance treatment of asthma in patients not adequately controlled on other asthma-controller medications (eg, inhaled corticosteroid) or whose disease severity warrants initiation of 2 maintenance therapies.

-See literature.
+See full labeling.
 2 inh twice daily (AM & PM; approx. 12hrs apart).
 If insufficient response after 2wks, use next higher strength.
 Max: 2 inh of Advair HFA 230/21 twice daily.

 Primary treatment of status asthmaticus or other acute episodes of asthma requiring intensive measures.
 Concomitant with other forms of salmeterol or formoterol.